Kenil11/Kenil11/README.md

 # 💫 About Me:
 Full-stack engineer with a strong passion for building efficient and scalable solutions.
-I specialize in backend development, working with technologies like Node.js, Express, Deno, and Yarn, while also being proficient in AI/ML.
+I specialize in backend development and working with technologies like Node.js, Express, Deno, and Yarn, while also being proficient in AI/ML.
 On the frontend, I’m comfortable with HTML, CSS, React, SCSS, Tailwind, and more.
 Always eager to learn, improve, and tackle challenging projects!

 ## 🌐 Socials: